-All participants in the project (main applicant, co-applicant and head of department) must confirm their participation in the project by signing with BankID.
+All participants in the project (main applicant, co-applicant and head of department) must confirm their participation in the project by signing with BankID before any application can be submitted.
 When the application is finally to be submitted, the main applicant signs again for the project as a whole.